 Pay bills with a check or debit card.
 Never pay with cash.
 PTA credit cards are not allowed.

 Bond all officers and chairs who oversee money to protect the PTA's assets by purchasing annual insurance.
-This is required by LAPTA.

 Always have cash deposits counted and signed by two people.
 Always issue a receipt for cash received.

 Budget